Generic Name and Formulations:

 Indications for OPTIMARK:

-For use with magnetic resonance imaging (MRI) in patients with abnormal blood brain barrier or abnormal vascularity of the brain, spine and associated tissues.
-For use with MRI to provide contrast enhancement and facilitate visualization of lesions with abnormal vascularity in the liver in patients who are highly suspect for liver structural abnormalities on computed tomography.
+For use with MRI in patients with abnormal blood brain barrier or abnormal vascularity of the brain, spine and associated tissues.
+For use with MRI to provide contrast enhancement and facilitate visualization of lesions with abnormal vascularity in the liver of patients who are highly suspect for liver structural abnormalities on computed tomography.

 Interference in serum iron, copper, zinc, and calcium measurements.

-Headache, vasodilation, taste perversion, dizziness, nausea, paresthesia; anaphylaxis (may be fatal).
+Headache, vasodilation, taste perversion, dizziness, nausea, paresthesia; hypersensitivity reactions.